 Virtual tours are simulations of a certain location which are created by stitching together a sequence of images and videos.
-These tours also include certain multimedia effects like sounds, text etc. to make them even more interesting.
+In these tours, you can also include certain multimedia effects like sounds, text, etc. with the help of a real estate online video editor to make them even more interesting.

 Virtual walk is a type of a virtual tour which is like a motion picture that has been shot as the camera moves along the area of the property.
 These walks show clients the sounds that they would hear and the sights that they would see as they walk towards the property and through it.

 These virtual tours are quite easy to create and showcase a complete visual information to buyers.
 These tours can be shared easily.